-The Wits Centre for Journalism offers three courses in financial journalism.
-These can be taken as a certificate, at Honours or Masters level.
+The Wits Centre for Journalism offers two courses in financial journalism.
+These can be taken as a certificate, at Honours or Master’s level.

 Introduction to Financial Journalism